ieee-vgtc/ieeevis.org/content/info/call-participation/posters.md

 * Submission Deadline: **Monday, June 27, 2022**
 * Notification of Acceptance: **Thursday, July 28, 2022**
-* Final Submission of Camera Ready Summaries and Electronic Poster: **Monday, August 22, 2022**
+* Final Submission of Camera Ready Summaries and Poster PDF: **Monday, August 22, 2022**

 All deadlines are at **5:00pm Pacific Time (PDT)**.

 ### POSTER SESSION

-There will be 1-2 dedicated poster presentation sessions throughout the week in which the hybrid or virtual posters will be presented.
-During these times, one or more authors have to be available online or physically at their poster to discuss their work.
+There will be 1-2 dedicated poster presentation sessions throughout the week in which the posters will be presented.
+During these times, one or more authors have to be available physically at their poster to discuss their work.
 More details will follow soon.

 ### POSTER REVIEW PROCESS